EXPLAINER: How months of tensions led to Sudan’s coup - NewsBreak

 Burhan said he is serious about holding elections on schedule.
 But a year and half is a long time, and it is not clear whether the powerful military is willing to release the grip it has had on power for decades.

-Protesters fear the military will steer the process to ensure its control and are vowing to keep up their pressure in the streets, raising the likelihood of new confrontations.
+Protesters fear it will steer the process to ensure its control and are vowing to keep up their pressure in the streets, raising the likelihood of new confrontations.

 WASN’T THERE A DEMOCRATIC ‘REVOLUTION’ ALREADY IN SUDAN?